muneeb101903/muneeb101903.github.io/blog/RocketChat/index.md

 draft: false # Change to true to not render the post in on the website
 ---

+What's RocketChat?

+Rocket.Chat is a chat server you can run on your own machine or server that allows:

+Real-time messaging (channels, private DMs)

+File sharing

+Video/audio calls (with add-ons)

+Notifications

+Admin control

+Integration with other tools

+Similar to Slack, Microsoft Teams and Discord

+Why should you use RocketChat?

+You should consider using Rocket.Chat if you want secure, customizable, team-based communication software that you fully control — without the vendor lock-in or data privacy concerns of tools like Slack, Discord, or Microsoft Teams.

+For example it has:
+1. Full Data Ownership and Privacy
+2. Highly Customizable
+3. Integration with your Tools
+4. Multi-Platform Access
+5. No Vendor Lock-in or Monthly Fees
+6. Great for Learning and IT Practice

 In order to deploy RocketChat on Debian with Docker you need to first update your machine
 <pre>sudo apt-get update</pre>